Signing VSIX Packages

 If you want to secure your extension and make sure it hasn't been tampered with, you can add a digital signature to a VSIX package.
 When a VSIX is signed, the VSIX installer will display a message indicating that it is signed, plus more information about the signature itself.
 If the contents of the VSIX have been modified, and the VSIX has not been signed again, the VSIX installer will show that the signature is not valid.
 The installation is not stopped, but the user is warned.

-Beginning in 2015, VSIX packages signed using anything other than SHA256 encryption will be identified as having an invalid signature.
+Beginning with Visual Studio 2015, VSIX packages signed using anything other than SHA256 encryption will be identified as having an invalid signature.
 VSIX installation is not blocked but the user will be warned.

 Signing a VSIX with VSIXSignTool